shreyasvengurlekar/CyberWall/README.md

 - **📄 PDF Report Downloads:** Generate professional PDF reports for your scans to share with your team or keep for your records.
 - **👤 User Authentication:** Secure user accounts with Firebase Authentication, including sign-up, login, and password reset functionality.
 - **👑 Admin Dashboard:** A protected route for administrators to view all registered users and every scan performed across the platform.
-- **📚 Educational Resources:** Dedicated pages explaining the nature and impact of each vulnerability type, turning the tool into a study resource.
+- **📚 Educational Resources:** Dedicated pages explaining the nature and impact of each vulnerability type, a great study resource.
 - **🎨 Sleek & Responsive UI:** A modern, fully responsive interface built with Next.js, Tailwind CSS, and ShadCN/UI.

 ## 🚀 Technology Stack